 In the columns of Tor's blog can be read that the great firewall (GFW) is blocking communication with about 80% of the Tor node.
 Author of note also admitted that it was expected this turn of events.

 Already in the middle of last year, China blocked Tor website.
 Therefore, the operator of the website and its creators tried to be the protection of the new Tor servers, to prevent the Chinese authorities to get into the list of public nodes - the

 intention is apparently failed.

-uprisings of 1919, the 1959 Tibetan uprising, and Tiananmen Square in 1989.
+student uprisings of 1919, the 1959 Tibetan uprising, and Tiananmen Square in 1989.
 Although Tibet has been relatively calm this year, the riots in Urumqi in July added greatly to the tense atmosphere in Beijing.
-Government nervousness about the internet was
+Government nervousness about the

 No details were given on how the law would be implemented, but the notice called for law enforcement bodies to ensure Web sites adhere to the new law.